7 Facts about the Northwest Passage: Arctic Fox Collars, Inuit Sunglasses & the Route’s ‘Invention’

 2. It was originally intended as a trade route from Europe to China

-If the Northwest Passage was indeed invented by Europeans, then why?
+Why was the Northwest Passage so important?
 Initially, it was the desire of Northern Europeans to find a trade route to China and the Far East that didn’t require sailing so far south.
 Aside from the passage’s economic advantage, it was also deemed to be beneficial as a strategic military route, which could also yield political and scientific reward.

 3. Mementos from the Northwest Passage include Inuit sunglasses

 While sailing in remote waters, the explorers of yesteryear encountered many cultures then unknown to Europeans that were unfamiliar and contrasted from their own.
-Sir William Parry returned from a voyage in the Northwest Passage with a pair of Inuit ‘sunglasses’, a protective sun visor—an example of technology created by the Inuit.
+Sir William Parry returned from a voyage in the Northwest Passage with a pair of Inuit ‘sunglasses’, a protective sun visor—an example of Inuit technology in the Northwest Passage.
 Inuit shoes were another find from his legendary journey and were used on Parry’s return to illustrate the importance of fur clothing in the high Arctic as a protection against extreme weather conditions.

 4. The Northwest Passage harbors stories of murder-mystery